runemadsen/HTTP-Requests-for-Processing/README.md

 Introduction
 ------------

-HTTProcessing is a small library that takes the pain out of doing HTTP requests in Processing.
-To download the library for use in your Processing sketch, download [httprocessing.zip](https://github.com/downloads/runemadsen/HTTProcessing/httprocessing.zip).
+HTTP Requests for Processing is a small library that takes the pain out of doing HTTP requests in Processing.

-HTTProcessing is based on code by [Chris Allick](http://chrisallick.com/) and [Daniel Shiffman](http://www.shiffman.net/).
+HTTP Requests for Processing is based on code by [Chris Allick](http://chrisallick.com/) and [Daniel Shiffman](http://www.shiffman.net/).

 Installation